zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Micro Theory I/Micro Theory II - Utility Maximization.md

 - Maximize $U: X \to \R$
 - subject to $px \leq w$

 Can I solve this?
 Yes - thanks to the Weierstrass Extreme Value Theorem, which tells us that a continuous function from a compact set to a subset of $\R$ has a minimum/maximum.
 It's nice for us that the budget set is compact.
 Generally we assume continuity of $U$, also strict increasingness.
 We don't need to have strict increasingness of utility/strict monotonicity of preferences.
-We like to have $px = w$ so we can do optimization.
+But we like to have $px = w$ so we can do optimization, which one gets from increasingness.

 ### Demand Function

-Write $x(p,w)$ is the maximizer of utility given $p,w$.
+Write $x(p,w)$: the bundle in $X$ that is (a) maximizer of utility given $p,w$.
 This is the <font color=gree>Marshallian Demand</font> or <font color=gree>Walrasian Demand.</font>

 We can establish two conditions on $x$:
-- Homogeneous of degree zero. $x(\lambda p, \lambda w) = \lambda^0 x(p,w)$. (later we will have homogeneity of degree >0).
+- Homogeneous of degree zero. $x(\lambda p, \lambda w) = \lambda^0 x(p,w)$. (ie if you multiply prices and wages by a constant, the optimal bundle doesn't change)(later we will have homogeneity of degree >0).
 - Walras' law: Every $px_i >0$ means that $px = w$ for all $x \in x(p,w)$.
 In other words, you spend all your money.
 We get this easily from monotonicity.